ABOUT THE AUTHOR

 Now I write the books I want to read, ones with a rich and detailed world spilling off the edges of the maps, with characters who are drawn or dragged into adventure more often than ones who go seeking it out, who find themselves in circumstances that try them and force them to become more than they thought they were, or who might be people driven to get out of where and who they are and become something else.
 I write about people on the edges.
 I want them, in the process of surviving, through struggle, suffering, and sacrifice, to change their worlds, too, whether it’s at the level of a small community or tribe, or on a larger scale — for the better, if they’re to be the heroes, but I find the enemies of the heroes just as interesting to write.
 They, too, may have begun their journeys just by chance, or been pushed by that same need to escape or explore or stretch beyond their initial position in life, but the things they’ve done and the decisions they’ve made have come at the cost of other people’s welfare or lives.
 There’s a selfishness that underlies their actions and poisons all they do, small selfishness, growing into what Pratchett’s Granny Weatherwax in Carpe Jugulum called the only sin, treating people as things.
 I find that root of evil in a character’s choices far more interesting than the blatant cruelty of an insane sadist, though both may lead to tyranny and horrors, because such a character’s descent into evil has a story to it, a series of roads taken and not taken.

 These aren’t good times for writers.
 My first book came out in 1997 and by 2000 the publishing industry was changing dramatically, making it harder and harder to earn a living.
 I used to be a full-time writer.
 I can’t do that anymore, and that makes writing much slower and harder, and life overall much more exhausting.
 If you enjoy my writing and want to encourage others to explore the books, the best recommendation is always a friend’s — talk to people about the books you love!
 Get enthusiastic and wave your hands in the air!
 Give the books you love lots of stars on on-line review sites like Goodreads and Amazon and Kobo!
 That helps more than you might imagine.
-And if you’ve found some loose change down the back of the couch, virtually speaking, you can always buy me, or another creator you want to support, a coffee on Ko-fi or read some of my stories and subscribe to support my work on Curious Fictions.
-I also have an infrequently-occurring email Newsletter to which you can subscribe.
+And if you’ve found some loose change down the back of the couch, virtually speaking, you can always buy me, or another creator you want to support, a coffee on Ko-fi.

 Thanks for reading!